 Team A/Team A

 Team A/Team B

 FIRST TRYSCORER: This option allows you to choose which player on either team you believe will score the first try of the game.
 You can also bet on the last tryscorer in most games.

-For more infomation on How to bet on the NRL please visit our How to Guide HERE
+For more information, check out our guide on How to bet on the NRL.

 |Brisbane Broncos||Brisbane||Queensland||Suncorp Stadium||52,500|

 |Canterbury Bulldogs||Sydney||New South Wales||ANZ Stadium||83,500|

 |Cronulla Sharks||Sydney||New South Wales||Nestrada Jubilee Stadium||20,500|

 |Manly Sea Eagles||Sydney||New South Wales||Lottoland||23,000|

 |North Queensland Cowboys||Townsville||Queensland||Queensland Country Bank Stadium||25,000|